Locations:

 Enteropathic Arthritis

 Enteropathic arthritis (or enteropathic arthropathy) is a type of arthritis associated with inflammatory bowel disease.
-The condition causes joint inflammation and tenderness in the arms, legs and sometimes spine.
+The condition causes joint inflammation and tenderness in your arms, legs and sometimes spine.
 It also involves digestive problems.
 Certain medications and lifestyle changes can help reduce symptoms and prevent joint damage.

 Advertisement